publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptii/ch423/m__us_usc_t49_stVII_ptA_sptii_ch423.md

 >     “(h)  __Termination__  __.—__

->     The advisory committee established under this section shall terminate on July 15, 2016.”
+>     The advisory committee established under this section shall terminate on September 30, 2017.”

  __Disclosure of Seat Dimensions To Facilitate the Use of Child Safety Seats on Aircraft__